 Under the General Data Protection Regulation and the Data Protection Act 2018, data controllers (who decide how and why your data will be used) should take measures to protect your data.
 An example of a potential data controller is a pharmacy.

 Accident Claims UK could help you if a pharmacy has breached your personal data.
 Whether you are a customer or an employee, we could put you in touch with a data breach solicitor to handle your claim.
 To see if you could claim compensation for a data breach in a pharmacy, contact us now on 0800 073 8801 or use our live chat.
 Alternatively, continue reading this guide to learn more.

 Select A Section

-- When Could You Make A GDPR Data Breach Claim?
+- When Could You Make A UK GDPR Data Breach Claim?

 - What Evidence Could Support Your Pharmacy Data Breach Claim?

 - No Win No Fee Patient Data Breach Claims Against A Pharmacy

 Before we look at what you could claim for a compromise in your protected personal data, we are going to look at what a pharmacy data breach is.
 The laws in place to help protect personal data are the Data Protection Act 2018 and the UK GDPR.

 The UK General Data Protection Regulation (UK GDPR) defines a data breach as a security incident that could affect the confidentiality, availability or integrity of your personal data.

 You may wonder what personal data is.
 It is information that can identify a person, or lead to them being identified when combined with other pieces of data.
 It can include your name, address and email address.